oawiles/stereocards/ReadMe.md

 3. Then finally fill in the holes using a generative model based on the [Boundless model](https://arxiv.org/abs/1908.07007).
 This is done for each pair separately.
 The code is in `./train_boundless.py`.

 ## Data download
 To download and preprocess the data, look at `./data/nyplstereo.py`.
+(But you first need to obtain a token from the New York Public Library API and fill in the string marked XXXXXXX.)
 This does the following:
 - Downloads the high resolution stereo cards
 - Downloads the title of the stereo cards
 - Splits the stereo cards into left and right